ricardobeat/ricardobeat.github.com/_posts/2011-04-28-localization-on-nodejs-express-jquery-templates.md

 <input type="submit" value="{{e 'submit'}}" />
 {% endhighlight %}

-I wish I could just use `{{"text here"}}` but I'd have to break into jqtpl's house and mess with it's privates, that wouldn't be nice.
+I wish I could just use `{["text here"}}` (ignore the bracket, [markdown](http://daringfireball.net/projects/markdown/) can't escape double braces) - but I'd have to break into node-jqtpl's house and mess with it's privates, that wouldn't be nice.
 Right?

 I'm currently rewriting it to use .json files and update strings automagically, hope to get v0.2 up soon.
 You can get it from npm or [github](https://github.com/ricardobeat/jqtpl-express-i18n).
 Questions or issues go to [https://github.com/ricardobeat/jqtpl-express-i18n](https://github.com/ricardobeat/jqtpl-express-i18n).